h-nev/loa-privacy/README.md

 *Spring 2024*

 ## Research Question
 As time passes, more data is released for general use.
 Consequently, the feasibility of malicious actors deanonymizing aggregated data rises dangerously.
-What is the quantifiable risk to individuals when vehicle stop data from law enforcement with varying anonymization is published?
-Can we develop an effective risk and privacy algorithm to measure that risk?
-What protections, legal and otherwise, fail to keep re-identification at bay?
+How can crime and arrest datasets be effectively anonymized and published online to safeguard individuals' privacy while maintaining transparency and accountability?

 ## Team Members
 |             |         |                 |